-The bridge saddle is the thin strip made from either plastic or bone (sometimes ivory or tusq) seated in the bridge and while it may not look like much, it is a critical component of your guitar.
+The saddle is the thin strip made from either plastic or bone (sometimes graphite, ivory, or tusq) seated in the bridge.
+While it may not look like much, it is a critical component of your guitar.

 The bridge saddle transfers the vibrations from the strings when plucked or strummed through to the bridge and soundboard.
-It also assists with spacing the strings and controlling the height of your strings.
+It also assists with spacing the strings and controlling the height of your strings (string action).

-As seen in the image below, many steel-string acoustic guitars have an angled or ‘compensated’ bridge saddle.
+As seen in the image below, many steel-string acoustic guitars have an angled or ‘compensated’ saddle.
 This is to compensate for the increased thickness of the strings, allowing for correct intonation (e.g. remaining in tune further up the neck).

-The bridge saddle also has a few additional features, including the recessed section beneath the high E string which minimizes the contact area, shortening the length of the string.
+The saddle also has a few additional features, including a recessed section beneath the high E string which minimizes the contact area, shortening the length of the string.
 The B string on the other hand has a recessed area to the front of the saddle which lengthens the B string.

-This difference in how the saddle is shaped for the first two strings compared to the lower strings ‘compensates’ for the non-wound strings which have less mass.
+This difference in how the saddle is shaped for the first two strings compared to the heavier strings ‘compensates’ for the non-wound strings which have less mass.

-The other feature of the saddle is the gradual thickening of the strings first point of contact from the G to Low E String.
+The other feature of the saddle is the gradual thickening of the string’s first point of contact from the G to the low E String.

-Additionally, you may notice the bridge saddle’s height, which although rounded to match the guitar’s fingerboard radius also increases in height as the strings increase in thickness to prevent the lower strings from buzzing against the frets.
+Additionally, you may notice the saddle’s height, which although rounded to match the guitar’s fingerboard radius also increases in height as the strings increase in thickness to prevent the lower strings from buzzing against the frets.

-All things considered, there is a lot of compensation going on within the bridge of your guitar with regard to intonation and playability, if you simply flip the strings, most of these features are lost, and in many cases being to work against you.
+All things considered, there is a lot of compensation going on within the bridge of your guitar with regard to intonation and playability, and if you simply flip the strings, most of these features are lost.

 How to change the saddle

-With that in mind, if you care about those things, and unless you are an absolute beginner, you really should, if changing the orientation of your instrument you will need to reverse the bridge saddle.
+With that in mind, if you care about those things, and unless you are an absolute beginner, you really should, if changing the orientation of your instrument you will need to reverse the saddle or replace the bridge entirely.